powercodeacademy/phrg-nitro-final-project/README.md

 ### Tier 1 (React & GraphQL)

-- Create a new index/show view in React
+- Create a new index OR show view in React
 - View must use at least 3 Playbook kits
 - View must load its initial content via a GraphQL query